-Pennies for Preservation supports Historic Waterfront facade grants, Historic Whidbey’s preservation of the Haller House (circa 1866) and Heritage Center Project, the Coupeville Wharf and misc preservation projects in our historic district.
-We’re old but we take care of ourselves!
-We like to be strong and look nice.
+Pennies for Preservation supports our Historic Waterfront facade grants, Historic Whidbey’s preservation of the Haller House (circa 1866) and Heritage Center Project, the Coupeville Wharf and misc preservation projects within our historic district.

 DROP OFF contributions: